librato/taxonomy/Part2/traditional/free_open/processors/data/OpenTSDB.md

 ### push, pull, both, or neither?
 OpenTSDB is mostly a push-based system for metrics ingestion, though things get complicated quickly as you begin to distribute it across hosts and datacenters.
-The complications are all realted to data replication and not to data-polling, OpenTSDB is just a TSDB, it doesn't come with an agent, and does not attempt to measure anything.
+The complications are all related to data replication and not to data-polling, OpenTSDB is just a TSDB, it doesn't come with an agent, and does not attempt to measure anything.